LepsMere/MeanPeanStack_setup/README.md

 1. copy and clone the repository.

+2. with the terminal, navigate to where the repository was cloned.

-2. run a chmod +x <file_name> to make the file an executable file
+3. In the terminal, type in chmod +x install.sh to make the file/script an executable file

-3. run the file by typing ./<file_name.
+4. run the executable by typing ./install.sh.
 This should give you a menu were you decide what to install.